mattangus/mattangus.github.io/research/index.md

 ## Semantic Segmentation
 -----

-Semantic segmentation is the task of taking an image and assigning each pixel a class.
+Semantic segmentation is the task of taking an image and assigning a class to each pixel.
 An example is shown below.

 **Original Image**
 ![Original Image][original]{:class="center-block"}